abhireddy/d3-charts-from-excel/README.md

 # Creating shareable D3 charts from a spreadsheet
-A very buggy prototype of a tool that, in just a few clicks, creates visualizations from spreadsheet data that can be shared via URL.
+A very buggy prototype of a tool that, in just a few clicks, creates visualizations from spreadsheet data that can be shared via a public URL.

 Sharing Excel charts can be awkward.
 Often, people upload entire workbooks to email or Slack, forcing the recipient to download and open a clunky file and then search for the relevant data.
 Otherwise, Excel charts get exported as images, which strip them of any interactivity.